Logic Masters Deutschland e.V.

 eap314:

 Thank you!
-Although it doesn't look like it, I'm not a very experienced setter.
-I needed the extra given for the solve so I included it.
-I've been thinking about all of these rules individually for a while, so I'm glad that this puzzle came together so well.
+I've been thinking about these rules individually for a while, so I'm glad that they came together so well.

-I also agree with your difficulty estimate, but it's still a fairly new ruleset.
+I also agree with your difficulty estimate, but it's a fairly new ruleset.

 - - -